neilgee/matchheight/readme.txt

 The settings are found via the dashboard Settings > matchHeight

-- Comma separate the elements that you want to squal in height
+- Comma separate the HTML elements that you want to equal in height by adding in their CSS class or ID

 == Screenshots ==